googleapis/java-bigtable-hbase/README.md

 Dataproc.
 Plus, Bigtable supports the open-source, industry-standard HBase API, which makes it easy for development teams to get started.

-Note: Please use [google-cloud-bigtable][google-cloud-bigtable] to access Bigtable APIs instead of `bigtable-core-client`.
-These artifacts are meant to wrap HBase over Bigtable API.
+**Note**: These artifacts are meant to wrap HBase over the Bigtable API.
+If you are looking for a Java client to access Bigtable APIs directly, please use [google-cloud-bigtable][google-cloud-bigtable].

 ## Project setup, installation, and configuration